OlehHilchenko/DeveloperInfoStorage/README.md

 Maven.
 Java sdk.

 First: Need to create a schema "csuser_db" in mySQL.
-       You must create a user "root" with pass "root" to work with the database.
+       You must create a user "csuser" with pass "csuser" to work with the database.

 Secondly: Download the maven dependencies to the local repository:
           mvn dependency:get